 Carol of the Russian Children

-It is considered an ancient song, whose origins are unknown.
-It is possible that like many Ukrainian carols, it was an ancient pagan song that was late converted into a Christian song.
+It is considered an ancient song, though its origins are unknown.
+It is possible it was an ancient pagan song that was late converted into a Christian song.

 Song of the Snow Maiden

-Snegurochka (Snow Maiden) is considered a Christmas song, and listed as one, although it is a Russian folk song.
+Snegurochka (Snow Maiden) is a Russian folk song that is popular in Russia during the Christmas season.
 The story is about a lonely Snow Maiden who is cold but when she falls in love, her heart warms and she melts.
 Many Russian fairy tales center around this theme.
 Most of the stories cast her as the Granddaughter of Ded Moroz (Grandfather Frost) or Russian Father Christmas.

 Херувимская № 7